iturdikulov/notes/how_to_study_or_learn.md

 > honesty.

 Place for study is important.
 You can prepare ==environment== for study, reduce distraction factors.
-For example if you make your bed, you will not want to sleep there, because it's accurate, and you wank keep it accurate, it can be also initial ritual to make first task done!.
-Sometimes you can find other places to study, for example study café.
+For example, if you make your bed, you will not want to sleep there, because it's accurate, and you want keep it accurate, it can be also initial ritual to make first task done!.
+Sometimes you can find other places to study, for example study cafe.

 If you spend more time on learning, you will be more effective.
 To increase effective try to understand, you're learning ==fact or concept==.
 Name of thing